SpenceyHong/janeliasig/README.md

 ~~~
 to try the gui, use the `test_bin_file` inside the *janeliasig* source folder.
-It has about 2 megabytes of data.`test_bin_file` only belongs in this github directory.
-If you installed via pip, the bin file will not be in the source folder.
-Clone the directory.
+It has about 2 megabytes of data.
 ~~~

 ##Algorithms